 On our latest visit, we tried the whole fish, white snapper in a chilli sauce (pla krapong raad prik).
-The fish is hard fried in a hot oil, so it acquires a delicious crispy skin, which you crack through to get at the flesh, firm and a brilliant white if cooked properly, as ours was.
+The Thais hard fry the fish in hot oil, so it acquires a delicious crispy skin.
+Crack through this and you reach the flesh, firm and a brilliant white if cooked properly, as ours was.
 The sauce, thick, syrupy and not too hot is made from palm sugar, fish sauce, a bit of tamarind juice, garlic and chillies, and simply dribbled all over – a great choice for a group of you to share.

-Finally, a dish of squid with lesser ginger (pla meuk phat cha) was too tempting to pass up.
-There are three types of ginger used in Thai cooking from the obvious one we know in the west, to the now not so unfamiliar, galangal, used in soups and pounded in pastes and finally, krachai or lesser ginger (finger roots).
-Krachai has a piquant taste with a distinctive aroma and as well as stir fried in dishes like ours (phat cha), it is added to soups, curries and is integral to the sauce namya, served with the fresh white rice noodle nests, (khanom jeen).
+Finally, we opted for a dish of squid with lesser ginger (pla meuk phat cha), just too tempting to pass up.
+Thai cooking uses three types of ginger – the obvious one we know in the west and the now not so unfamiliar, galangal, used in soups and pounded in pastes.
+The third one is krachai or lesser ginger (finger roots), a piquant taste with a distinctive aroma.
+The locals throw this in stir-fries like the one we ordered (phat cha) but they also add it to soups, curries.
+It’s integral too in the sauce namya, the fishy one served with the fresh white rice noodle nests, (khanom jeen).

-Anyway, the squid was a tasty addition to our meal, again well balanced with the krachai not overwhelming the other flavours as can sometimes be the case.
-Everything was served with rice, which we ordered in a a pot (maw) rather than in individual plates, a good tip if there are few of you.
+Anyway, we found the the squid a tasty addition to our meal, again well balanced with the krachai not overwhelming the other flavours as can sometimes be the case.
+To accompany the seafood, we ordered a pot (maw) of rice rather than individual plates, a good tip if there are few of you.

-Three hours later, the world put to rights, the bill came to 2,500bt for 6 of us, not bad at all for seafood on the bay, with a few beers and some western dishes thrown in for the kids.
-Service was just fine, friendly even and with a nice stroll along the new gleaming white pier to the lighthouse at the top, lunch at Ruan Thai proved a great way to wile away a Koh Chang afternoon.
-We’ll be back.
+Three hours later, the world put to rights, the waiter brought over the bill, 2,500bt for 6 of us.
+That’s not bad at all for seafood on the bay, with a few beers and some western dishes thrown in for the kids.
+Service too was just fine, friendly even.

 Menu Tips and Terms